 Council will provide all selected Civic Centre volunteers with the training and support that they require to successfully participate in this exciting new volunteer program.

 “Council is excited to announce that Red Centre Enterprises has been engaged to manage the Social Enterprise Café within the Gawler Civic Centre,” said Mayor Redman.
 “Red Centre Enterprises will operate an Australian Bush Foods Social Enterprise Café that uses the best of local South Australian produce, provides high quality meals and have a positive cultural impact within the local community.”

 May is History month...The Town of Gawler are directly involved with two South Australian History Festival events, including a Gawler Historic Hotel Walking Tour and an informative talk - Gawler: Past, Present and Future.
 Bookings are essential for both events and can be made via the Gawler Visitor Information Centre, in person, or by phoning (08) 8522 9260.

 GigCity Adelaide network is coming to the Business Innovation Hub within the new Gawler Civic Centre!
 Read the exciting announcement, including explanation of this high-speed (ten-gigabit) connection here.

 As the redevelopment has advanced, it has become clear that significant but unforeseen remediation works are required, particularly with regard to the heritage stonework, drainage and waterproofing of these historic civic buildings.
 Read more from Mayor Redman here.

 Gawler Club - history and their temporary move from the Town Hall/Institute.

-We are remediating both the Town Hall and Institute heritage aspects during the renovations.
+Much remediation work was completed to both the Town Hall and Institute buildings during the renovations.
 To view the time lapse video's click below:

 Like our Facebook page